Estimated reading time: 4 minutes 40 seconds

 - Good stability in a straight line due to long wheelbase

-- Riding position – Low seat height and laid-back riding position, typically with feet forward, mid to high range handlebars
+- Riding position – Low seat height and laid-back riding position (rearward-leaning), typically with feet forward, mid to high range handlebars which are swept backwards

-If you own a heavy motorcycle and are facing problems with handling, you can practice these slow riding maneuvers.
+If you own a heavy motorcycle and are facing problems with handling, you can practice these slow riding maneuvers for heavy motorcycles.

 - Engine – Characterized by large, powerful and torquey engines, can easily carry luggage and 2 occupants

-- Purpose-built to cover long distances at high speeds in extreme comfort and have a large fuel tank and usually have wind-deflecting fairings.
+- Purpose-built to cover long distances at high speeds in extreme comfort.
+Have a large fuel tank and usually have wind-deflecting fairings.

 - Riding position – Relaxed, upright seating position, mid range handlebars, low and wide seat

-- Bulky motorcycles equipped with large front fairing and windscreen to improve aerodynamic efficiency and protect the rider from wind blast and environmental elements, luggage carriers and creature comforts like heated grips, cruise control, stereo system, etc. are also present
+- Heavy, bulky motorcycles equipped with large front fairing and windscreen to improve aerodynamic efficiency and protect the rider from wind blast and environmental elements.
+Luggage carriers and creature comforts like heated grips, cruise control, stereo system, etc. are also present.

 Learn how to handle a heavy motorcycle.